na-na-hi/renget/archive/d6rdp.md

 110: Kobo, Kaela, Zeta, Fuma, Rio, Uyu, and Gamma are created.
 117: Having grown dissatisfied with the world, Sana requests Yagoo’s permission to leave to explore the stars.
 He agrees.
 The inhabitants of her land bid her farewell, knowing they would never see her again.
 Sightings are sometimes reported in the night sky by observatories of a massive goddess adrift in the far depths of outer space.
 118: Regis, Vesper, Axel, and Magni are created.
+126: For not showing proper respect to Yagoo, Vesper’s western lands are scorched with rays of hellfire, annihilating a good portion of his territory.
+The land remains uninhabitable to this day.
 129: Bettel, Hakka, Flayon, and Shinri are created.
 142: Shiori, Bijou, Fuwawa, Mococo, and Nerissa are created.
-144: Magni and Vesper are killed under unclear circumstances when engaging with monsters near the borders of Nerissa's territory.
+144: Magni and Vesper are slain under unclear circumstances when engaging with monsters near the borders of Nerissa's territory.
 Rumors spread like wildfire as the realm of both demigods quickly collapse into anarchy.
-Vesper's realm, already unstable, quickly falls apart.
+Vesper's realm, already unstable, quickly falls apart as monsters overwhelm it.
 The survivors flee to Magni's land who use heavily experimental alchemy to maintain their realms at terrible human cost.
-It remains unknown what or why both demigods died, but some speculate it was the result of a freak alchemical accident.
 144: Current year.

 ![Map of the Known World](https://warosu.org/data/vt/img/0552/05/1691213703644852.png)